O’Rourke stops in Milwaukee, Madison in first Midwest swing

 MADISON, Wis.
 (AP) — Beto O’Rourke said Friday during a visit to Wisconsin that before deciding whether he will join the increasingly crowded field of Democrats running for president in 2020, he wants to meet with voters in the “most honest, raw, real way possible.”

-The former Texas congressman met with about 20 students at Milwaukee Area Technical College before heading to the University of Wisconsin-Madison for a similar event on campus with a group expected to exceed 200 students and faculty.
+The former Texas congressman met with about 20 students at Milwaukee Area Technical College before heading to the University of Wisconsin-Madison for a similar event on campus that attracted more than 200 students and faculty.

-O’Rourke’s first visit to the battleground Midwest was to continue Saturday when he’s scheduled to address the United States Hispanic Leadership Institute’s national conference in Chicago.
+“I came here with not much of an agenda other than to listen to you,” he told students at Madison, before speaking against President Donald Trump’s border wall and immigration policies as well as urging action to combat climate change.

-Also Saturday, announced Democratic presidential candidate U.S. Sen. Amy Klobuchar, of neighboring Minnesota, was to launch her first campaign swing in Eau Claire, in western Wisconsin.
-Klobuchar was then to campaign in early voting states of Iowa and New Hampshire.
+“Are we going to become a country of walls, are we going to turn back asylum seekers?” he said.
+“Whatever we care about, it is being decided right now. … To me that is thrilling.”

 Most Read Nation & World Stories